AGImkeller/scIGD/README.md

 - `wta`: Determines the experiment setup.
 Set to `true` for whole-transcriptome-based data, and `false` for amplicon-based data.

 - `multiplex`: Specifies the presence of multiple donors in a dataset.
 Set to `true` for multiplexed data, and `false` for datasets with a single donor.
+Currently, this feature only works for BD Rhapsody data.

 - `threads_number`: Set the desired number of threads or cores.
 For optimal performance, match this value with available computational resources.

 - `sequencing_technology`: Indicates the sequencing technology used, such as `10XV{1/2/3}` or `BDWTA`.
+To display the list of supported technologies, run `kb --list`.

 - `genes_to_be_allele_typed`: Provides a list of gene names for allele typing.
 This parameter specifically supports HLA genes and will be extended to include KIRs in future releases.